 How to check breast cancer

 Make it a routine once a month.
 The more you test your breasts, the more you will get about them, and the more natural it will grow for you to tell if something has transformed.
-Try to accept the habit of checking a breast cancer self-examination once a month to familiarize yourself with how your breasts usually look and feel.
+Try to accept the habit of checking a breast cancer self-examination once a month to familiarise yourself with how your breasts usually look and feel.